JMartinOvejero/Recommendation-system/README.md

-# Coursera_Capstone
+# R.S
-This repository is the final project of the Data Science professional certificate offered by Coursera and IBM.
+This repository is devoted to some ideas related to the search of better recommendation algorithms based on random matrices.